 In reality, I know some of the children in our group have great anxiety over food.
 As parents, my sisters and I all have different approaches to how strict we are with our kids at mealtimes.
 Within our group of twelve we have meat lovers, vegetarians, diabetics, fussy children, sensory children, gluten free, wheat free, dairy free people, lactose-intolerant people … all these needs associated with food!

-With five weeks to go emails have been flying with suggested menu plans for the entire weekend, debates have begun over who’s cooking what and when.
+With five weeks before a mass family camp, emails have been flying with suggested menu plans for the entire weekend, debates have begun over who’s cooking what and when.
 What we shall all bring for breakfast?..
 Do our children eat chicken or quorn?..
 How about a big chilli?… Someone prefers a cooked breakfast, some else just wants cereal, someone else is gluten free… Aarrgh!
 I don’t even know what I am feeding my children tomorrow night, let alone in a month’s time in a field.
 I literally cannot think about it!

 It has got me thinking about the shared experience of group camping though.
 Living in close confines with other people, with little privacy save the screen of canvas.
 And with shared cooking, losing control over food can bring on some anxiety.
 What if I don’t like it?
 What if my kids won’t eat it?
 What if I have to contribute to a kitty to buy food there isn’t enough of?
 What if we waste money buying far too much food that nobody eats?
 Can I grab a snack when I want one?
 Can I skip the big shared barbecue and sneakily feed my children frankfurters at 5pm?
 Am I actually just a control freak who can’t bear the idea of someone else being in charge of what I eat and when (yes!).
 Are there too many women in my family and we are ALL control freaks ? (quite possibly!)